For investors with a 10.5%, 17.5% or 28.0% PIR rate (Investment Funds and KiwiSaver Plan)

 Net Tax Payable/(Rebate)

 This is the amount of tax to be paid or refunded to you at the tax year end.
-Any income or loss earned on your investment over the period may be taxable.
+Any income earned on your investment over the period may be taxable, and any loss incurred on your investment over the period may result in a rebate.
 Your investment will be adjusted for tax by either cancelling or issuing units at the tax year end.

 For investors with a 0.0% PIR rate (Investment Funds only)